San Vitale: A Byzantine Masterpiece in Ravenna, Italy

 What is the primary material used in the construction of San Vitale in Ravenna, Italy?
 The primary material used in the construction of San Vitale in Ravenna, Italy, is brick, with walls adorned with Byzantine mosaics made of glass, stone, precious stones, glazed tiles, and gold leaf.

-← Germany s role in world war i The central powers in world war i →
+← Germany s role in world war i Exploring the impact of reapportionment and the pork chop gang →